mui/material-ui/docs/pages/blog/2021-q1-update.md

 ### Design system

 - 👩‍🎤 We have worked on rolling out and scaling the new **styling engine** to all the components.
-  At this point, we have migrated 121 components out of 167 to emotion/styled-components.
+  At this point, we have migrated 121 out of 167 components to emotion/styled-components.
   Most of the components left to be migrated are in the lab.
   We are almost done!
 You can subscribe to [material-ui#24405](https://github.com/mui-org/material-ui/issues/24405) to be notified once finished.
-  The community has been a valuable aid.
+  The community has provided invaluable assistance.
-- 📚 As a corollary to the migration of the components, we have worked on the migration of the **documentation**.
-  We have favoured the `sx` prop anytime possible.
+- 📚 To complement the migration of the components, we have worked on the migration of the code examples in the documentation, favouring the `sx` prop where possible.
   When the examples need to adapt to the provided props, we have used the `styled` API.
-  Effectively, `makeStyle` and `withStyles` have been removed from the demos (we will deprecate these API later on).
+  Effectively, `makeStyle` and `withStyles` have been removed from the demos (we will deprecate these modules later on).
   You can subscribe to [material-ui#16947](https://github.com/mui-org/material-ui/issues/16947) to be notified once finished.
-- 📚 We have used the migration of the documentation as an opportunity to breakdown the demos into smaller **single-focused** ones, with inline previews.
+- 📚 We have used the update of the documentation as an opportunity to break down the demos into smaller **single-focus** ones, with inline previews.
   For instance:

   <img src="/static/blog/2021-q1-update/docs-before.png" alt="" style="width: 526px; margin-top: 16px;" />

   <p class="blog-description">Before</p>

-  was turned into multiple chunks, among:
+  was turned into multiple chunks, among them:

   <img src="/static/blog/2021-q1-update/docs-after.png" alt="" style="width: 525px; margin-top: 16px;" />

   <p class="blog-description">After</p>

 - 🥞 We have introduced a new `<Stack>` component.
-  The component handles one-dimensional layouts and is quite interesting to fill the CSS browser support for the flexbox `gap` CSS property ([no support](https://caniuse.com/flexbox-gap) in Safari).
+  It handles one-dimensional layouts and is quite useful to take advantage of browser support for the flexbox `gap` CSS property ([no support](https://caniuse.com/flexbox-gap) in Safari).

   <img src="/static/blog/2021-q1-update/stack.png" alt="" style="width: 502px; margin-bottom: 16px;" />